-If you are interested in buying a master franchise and want to know more about the franchises available, then we have a selection of videos for you to watch that will give you further insight into the opportunities.
+If you are interested in buying a high investment franchise opportunity and want to know more about the franchises available, then we have a selection of videos for you to watch.
+These include real life stories from multi-unit franchisees as well as master franchise owners, and further insight into some of the brands looking to enter and expand in the UK.

 What is a master franchise?
 And why invest in one?